jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer-1.md

 3. Wait a finite amount of time for donuts to be ready, then leave once this time passes.

-In real life, all but the second option are feasible.
-These options are the consumer's versions of the first three producer's options, while there is no consumer option corresponding to "discarding the oldest and using the newest one".
+These options correspond to the first three producer’s options, since the fourth is not possible from the consumer’s perspective.

 Finally, let's map these donut shop options to those for a bounded buffer: